 Information regarding the competition will be sent via email from [email protected].
 Please ensure that you have added this email address to your email manager program as the organisers cannot be held responsible for emails that do not arrive due to the entrant’s email security settings or restrictions placed by their Internet Service Provider.

-The winner of the unearthed® Food in Film category is not eligible for the overall title of Pink Lady® Food Photographer of the Year
+The winner of the unearthed® Food Film Shorts category is not eligible for the overall title of Pink Lady® Food Photographer of the Year

 The winner of the Pink Lady® Apple a Day category is not eligible for the overall title of Pink Lady® Food Photographer of the Year